moorcode/algorithms-and-data-structures/role-playing-game/README.md

 142. After the `lose` function, create a function called `winGame`.
 Inside the `winGame` function, call the `update` function and pass in `locations[6]`.

 143. Add another object in the `locations` array.
 Everything should be the same as the `lose` object, except the name should be `"win"` and the `text` should be `"You defeat the dragon!
 YOU WIN THE GAME! &#x1F389;"`.

+144. While your game is feature-complete at this stage, there are things you can do to make it more fun and engaging.
+To get started, you'll give `monsters` a dynamic attack value.

+    Inside your `attack` function, change your `health -= monsters[fighting].level;` line to `health -= getMonsterAttackValue(monsters[fighting].level);`.
+This sets `health` equal to `health` minus the return value of the `getMonsterAttackValue` function, and passes the `level` of the monster as an argument.